Investing in Our Communities

-So many people in our state have a Y story.
+So many people in North Carolina have a Y story—a meaningful connection to the YMCA.
 Perhaps they went to the Y for afterschool care or developed independence skills at YMCA overnight camps.
-Perhaps they volunteered at the Y, mentor children and teens.
+Perhaps they volunteered at the Y, mentoring children and teens.
 Perhaps they learned to swim at the Y.

-In 2020, countless new Y stories have been written in the wake of the Coronavirus pandemic as North Carolina YMCAs stepped up to meet needs wherever they could.
+Countless new Y stories were written in the wake of the COVID-19 between March and December 2020 as North Carolina YMCAs stepped up to meet needs wherever they could.

-- More than 835,000 people will tell the story of having their Y provide meals, that otherwise they could not have afforded.
+- More than 835,000 people will tell the story of the Y providing meals, that otherwise they could not have afforded.

-- Nearly 90,000 seniors will tell the story of how their Y called them to check on them during quarantine and to provide a vital social connection while they were isolated at home.
+- Nearly 90,000 seniors will tell the story of how their Y called them to check on them during quarantine and provided vital social connections while they were isolated at home.